jjmchew/jjmchew.github.io/JS239/02-studyNotes.md

 ### Events
 - **event**:
   - an object that represents an occurence
-  - the object contains info on what happened, where, other details
+  - the object contains info on what happened, where it happened, other details
-  - the browser triggers events : e.g., page loads, user interactions, etc.
+  - the browser or the user trigger events : e.g., page loads, user interactions, etc.

-- **event listener** (or *event handler*): the code the browser runs in response to an event
+- **event listener** (or *event handler*): the code the browser runs in response to an event (a callback)
   - note: multiple event listeners of the same type can be added to the same element
+  - use `element.addEventListener` to register event listeners on an element

 - common events:
   - **Reference**: https://developer.mozilla.org/en-US/docs/Web/Events